NELLY1300/GROUP--A/README_AttendanceSystem (1).md

 - View a student’s attendance with option 3 by providing their ID.
 - Get an attendance report using option 4.

-## 📸 Screenshots

-> Add screenshots here from your terminal after you run and test the system.

 ## 📂 Files Included